hellopao/koa-ln/README.md

 - `path` {string}

- log path, it is required when opts.type is file
+ log file path, it is required when opts.type is file

 ## example